Training Buddy

 Competitive Research

-I was interested in how other mobile work.
+I was interested in how other gamified apps work.
 I wanted to know how they engaged the player so I could apply it to Training Buddy.

 Finch